 Winner by 3%

-Oxfam rates % higher than Save the Children on Sentiment Culture Ratings vs Save the Children Ratings based on looking at 377 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "What makes you most happy at work?".
+Oxfam rates % higher than Save the Children on Sentiment Culture Ratings vs Save the Children Ratings based on looking at 379 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "How confident are you about the future success of your company?".